lorenzo-stoakes/stanford-ai/ml/notes/notes.md

        2x3     3x2   =    2x2

-    A (m x n) x B (n x o) = C (m x o)
+    a (m x n) x b (n x o) = c (m x o)

-The ith column of the matrix C is obtained by multiplying A with the ith column of B (for i = 1, 2, ..., o).
+the ith column of the matrix c is obtained by multiplying a with the ith column of b (for i = 1, 2, ..., o).

-E.g.:-
+e.g.:-

     [ 1 3 ] [ 0 1 ]   [ 9  7  ]
     [ 2 5 ] [ 3 2 ] = [ 15 12 ]

-Another 'neat trick', e.g.:-
+another 'neat trick', e.g.:-

-   House sizes:
+   house sizes:

     2104
     1416
     1534
     852

-Only this time we have 3 competing hypotheses:-
+only this time we have 3 competing hypotheses:-

     1. h_theta(x) = -40  + 0.25x
     2. h_theta(x) = 200  + 0.1x
     3. h_theta(x) = -150 + 0.4x

-Can express this as a matrix multiplication problem:-
+can express this as a matrix multiplication problem:-

-    Matrix            Matrix
+    matrix            matrix

     [ 1 2104 ]   [ -40  200 -150 ]   [ 486   200.1 691.6 ]
     [ 1 1416 ] x [ 0.25 0.1 0.4  ] = [ 314   341.6 416.4 ]
     [ 1 1534 ]                       [ 343.5 353.4 463.6 ]
     [ 1 852  ]                       [ 173   285.2 190.8 ]

-Each column in resultant matrix is predicted house prices for respective hypothesis.
+each column in resultant matrix is predicted house prices for respective hypothesis.

-Good linear algebra libraries out there to use
+good linear algebra libraries out there to use

-## Video: Matrix Multiplication Properties ##
+## video: matrix multiplication properties ##

-W.R.T scalars, matrix multiplication is commutative (i.e. order of operands can change).
+w.r.t scalars, matrix multiplication is commutative (i.e. order of operands can change).

-Let A and B be matrices.
-Then in general, A x B != B x A (not commutative.)
+let a and b be matrices. then in general, a x b != b x a (not commutative.)

-E.g.:-
+e.g.:-

     [ 1 1 ] [ 0 0 ] = [ 2 0 ]
     [ 0 0 ] [ 2 0 ]   [ 0 0 ]